alexirpan/alexirpan.github.io/_posts/2023-11-08-neopoints-making-guide.markdown

 # The Stock Market

 Ahh, the stock market.
 According to legend, stock prices used to be driven by user behavior.
-Then some users coordinated a stock pump and dump, so it got changed to be entirely random.
+Then some users coordinated a stock pump, and it got changed to be entirely random.
-This doesn't stop people from posting "to the mooooon", especially during the Gamestop craze of 2020.
+This doesn't stop people from posting "to the mooooon" on the message boards, especially during the Gamestop craze of 2021.

-Each day, you can buy up to 1000 shares of stock.
-You're only allowed to buy stock that's 15 NP/share (or 10 NP/share if you have the Battleground boon - more on that later).
+Each day, you can buy up to 1,000 shares of stock.
+You're only allowed to buy stock that's at least 15 NP/share (or 10 NP/share if you have the Battleground boon - more on that later).
 You can sell as much stock as you want, paying a 20 NP commission per transaction.
 (In practice this commission is basically zero and I'll be treating it as such.)